• Skip to primary navigation

 DIY retro lightbox on air

-As you can see I had fun designing the different quotes and pictures for the DIY lightbox sign.
+As you can see, I had fun designing the different quotes and pictures for the DIY lightbox sign.
 The Coffee sign is my favourite.
 I will use the bunting sign for birthdays and other celebrations.

-I will design and print off different signs for different holidays, such as a heart for Valentine’s and a tree for Christmas.
+I will design and print off different signs for holidays, such as a heart for Valentine’s and a tree for Christmas.

 Kjempeflott DIY lightbox sign